sparkfabrik/company-playbook/content/tools-and-policies/management.md

 Sort: 40
 */

-    @todo create detailed chapters on what the tools are meant for and the polices to use them
+    @todo create detailed chapters on what the tools are meant for and the policies to use them

 ## Table of Content